Gynko/frontendwonderland/README.md

 # 1. Motivation

-I was looking for a portfolio project that would allow me to:
+During my learning journey, I took some time to "product design" a portfolio project that would allow me to:

-1. Practice with html, css, js and react
+1. Practice with Html, Css, Js and React
-2. Be big enough (but not too much) to have to deal with scaling problematics, and imagine how i would deal with it in the context of teamwork.
+2. Be big enough (but not too much) to have to deal with scaling problematics
+3. Be big enough to force me to wonder how i would deal with it in the context of teamwork
-3. Start a conversation in my job search

-Moreover, having articles and content about web devlopment itself makes me deepen my understanding of it by writing articles and creating "cheat sheets".
+4. Have a topic that makes me investigate web design topics

+Frontend Wonderland Checked all these boxes.

 # 2. Motivation for a V2

 As time and knowledge grew in the past weeks, it became evident that the code of the v1 was very redundant and needed a solid brushup.
 As this website includes tons of props driven styles, I decided to add styled components, which adds a very simple way to do so.

+Moreover, dynamically updating object properties linked to state allowed to greatly dry the code.

 V1 Here: https://github.com/Gynko/mywebsite

 # 3. Roadmap of Features

-1. Finishing the flexbox cheatsheet (apart from the flex-grow property which requires a little extra work).
-2. Adding a component that allows to display code, like github.
+1. Adding a component that allows to display code, like github.
+I will revisit this draft i made: https://github.com/Gynko/ColoredCodeEditor
-3. Write a couple of articles about Javascript and React: types, coercion, scope, closures, patterns, async, hooks and so on.
+2. Write a couple of articles about Javascript and React: types, coercion, scope, closures, patterns, async, hooks and so on.
-4. Learn and add Typescript
+3. Learn and add Typescript
-5. Learn and add NextJs?
+4. Learn and add NextJs?
-6. Learn about testing, add an article
+5. Learn about testing, add an article

 # 4. Packages